 To make the experience feel frictionless, we wanted to build a smart AI back-end that matched users perfectly to their preferences.
 The matching algorithm would be AI-driven; a machine learning recommendation algorithm that learned the skill & personality attributes of your ideal teammate.
 In addition, users would be able to upvote or downvote as a response variable.

-It was challenging to build a recommendation engine in the beginning because 1. we didn't have any quantitative data for SCOUT since it was a brand new product, and 2. we wanted to get a beta out for players to use it to get as much feedback as possible.
+It was challenging to build a recommendation engine in the beginning because 1.
+We didn't have any quantitative data for SCOUT since it was a brand new product, and 2. we wanted to get a beta out for players to use it to get as much feedback as possible.
+In order to provide matches quickly, we needed a high volume of users in the platform and in-queue at any given time to match with.
+We also needed to ensure quality, this would be handled by peer feedback, reviews, and self-assessment.

-The original team quickly created a prototype to test the idea.
+I quickly created a prototype to test the idea.
 Users were invited to the office to go through the core experience.
 These test sessions validated that users didn't necessarily care about finding their 'ideal teammate' using this special algorithm, they just wanted to play now.
 It was confirmation that we didn't need the complexity.
 We would launch without the algorithm and match players at random, observe how the ratings were, and work on it for v2.

-Beta launch
+Beta Launch

 Following the lean startup approach, we wanted to test our riskiest assumptions first.
 For us, that was that we could actually match users with ideal partners.